-Apoquel dog medicine is a drug developed by Zoetis Inc that treats allergic skin conditions in dogs.
+Apoquel for dogs is a medicine recently developed by Zoetis Inc to treat allergic skin conditions in dogs.

 What is Apoquel for dogs?

 This gives vets and owners some breathing room to discover and treat the dog’s underlying condition.
-And relieves the dog’s problem in the meantime.
+In the meantime it provides your dog with relief and comfort.

-But does that Apoquel for dogs is entirely safe?
+But does that mean Apoquel for dogs is entirely safe?

 Is Apoquel safe for dogs?

-Apoquel is safe for dogs over a year old.
-It can be administered both for short-term breakouts and for maintenance over the long-term.
+Apoquel is only safe for dogs over a year old.
+According to the manufacturers it can be administered both for short-term breakouts and for maintenance over the long-term.

-The FDA granted approval of the drug based on two clinical trials, carried out in the US.
+The FDA granted approval of the drug based on clinical trials carried out in the US.

-In the first trial 67 per cent of dogs with allergic dermatitis were successfully treated with Apoquel, according to their owners.
+In the first trial 67% of dogs with allergic dermatitis were successfully treated with Apoquel, according to their owners.

-However, according to the manufacturer, Apoquel for dogs may make your pet more susceptible to infection and mange.
+However, according to the manufacturer, Apoquel for dogs may make your pet more susceptible to infections and mange.

-It should not be given to dogs with cancer or parasitic skin infections.
-It is also unsuitable for pregnant, breeding or lactating dogs.
+Apoquel should not be given to dogs with any serious infections, cancer, or parasitic skin infections.
+It’s also unsuitable for pregnant, breeding or lactating dogs.

 Apoquel – The Wonder Drug?